 Bone Marrow Aspirate Concentrate (BMAC) is a non-operative, minimally invasive procedure that uses stem cells harvested from bone marrow, the spongy tissue in the middle of bones, to promote healing in the damaged jaw, by accelerating the body’s natural ability to repair and regenerate itself.

 Which jaw conditions are suitable for regenerative treatment therapy?

-Jaw joint disorder or temporomandibular joint disorder (TMJ) is suitable for AMPP® and PRP.
-Both these regenerative treatments work by regenerating the cell tissue in the jaw joint and thereby reducing pain and inflammation, increasing the mobility of the jaw and even avoiding the need for a jaw joint replacement in some cases.
+Jaw joint disorder or temporomandibular joint disorder (TMJ) is suitable for AMPP®, PRP and Bone Marrow Aspirate Concentrate (BMAC).
+Each of these regenerative treatments works by regenerating the cell tissue in the jaw joint and thereby reducing pain and inflammation, increasing the mobility of the jaw and even avoiding the need for a jaw joint replacement in some cases.

 When did regenerative treatments for jaw conditions become available?

 Regenerative treatments are already being used by orthopaedic surgeons as an alternative to invasive surgery or steroid injections to promote healing in the major joints of the body, such as the hip, knee and shoulder.
 Leading Oral and Maxillofacial Surgeon Mr Luke Cascarini is, in partnership with The Regenerative Clinic, pioneering the application of regenerative treatments for temporomandibular joint (TMJ) disorders.